Where to Buy a Suit in Canada: Smart Shopping for Every Budget, Occasion and Body Type

 Tip Top's Data-Backed Advantages

-Modern Fit, Classic Fit and Slim Fit Across Entire Collection
+Modern Fit and Slim Fit Across Entire Collection

 Tip Top offers 100% of suit styles in both Modern Fit (straight-cut with extra room) and Slim Fit (tapered silhouette), eliminating the $80-150 tailoring costs plaguing 65-70% of customers at single-fit retailers.
 This dual-fit availability means most shoppers achieve proper proportions off-rack, saving both money and the 7-14 day turnaround external tailors require.